Why Coastal GasLink says it rejected a pipeline route endorsed by Wet'suwet'en hereditary chiefs | CBC News

 The $6-billion, 670-kilometre Coastal GasLink pipeline would move natural gas from near Dawson Creek, in northeastern B.C., to a coastal LNG Canada export terminal in Kitimat.
 It is a key component of a $40-billion project announced by the federal and provincial governments last fall.

-Manley's statement has since gone viral, but little about the alternate path proposed by the hereditary chiefs has been reported.
+Manly's statement has since gone viral, but little about the alternate path proposed by the hereditary chiefs has been reported.
 Here is what CBC has learned about that route, and the reasons given for its rejection.

 Coastal GasLink's selection process